EvaMaeRey/ind2cat/README.md

 #> 2        1 450
 ```

-In the following two-way table, information is completely lost:
+In the following two-way table, information is completely lost due to
+using the indicator variable directly:

 ``` r
 tidytitanic::passengers %>%